ab-rnjn/chatbot/README.md

 ## Collections Name:  Messages ,  Users

-`Messages` contain given keys  {_id, from, to, message, sentiment, time}
+`Messages` contain given keys  {_id, from, to, message, sentiment, time} .

-_id : Primary key or document id given by mongo
+`_id` : Primary key or document id given by mongo.

-from: id of user who sent the message
+`from`: id of user who sent the message.

-to: id of user who recieved the message
+`to`: id of user who recieved the message.

-message: message exchanged by users
+`message`: message exchanged by users.

-time: time at which it is sent
+`time`: time at which it is sent.

-`Users` contain given keys  { _id, Username, Email, Password, Name}
+`Users` contain given keys  { _id, Username, Email, Password, Name} .

-_id : Primary key or document id given by mongo
+`_id` : Primary key or document id given by mongo.

-Username: unique name decided by user
+`Username`: unique name decided by user.

-Email: user's email address
+`Email`: user's email address.

-Password: user's password
+`Password`: user's password.

 ## Messages and Users collection files are exported in file Messages.json and Users.json in  database folder respectively.